usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is a profile?
-A profile in salesforce is a combination of various settings and permissions which enables the user to perform certain tasks in salesforce.
-A profile can control various permissions including, but not limited to, Tab Settings, Administrative Permissions, General User Permissions, Standard Object Permissions, Password Policies etc. A profile can have multiple users but a user can have only one profile in the org.
+A profile is a combination of various settings and permissions which enables the user to perform certain tasks in salesforce.
+For example, they can be: Access to Tabs, Administrative Permissions, General User Permissions, Object Permissions.
+A profile can have multiple users but a user can have only one profile in the org.
 There are two types of profiles in the salesforce:

 1) Standard Profiles - Standard profiles are the default profiles provided by the salesforce, even for the free license.
 These profiles cannot be deleted by anyone and they are generally six (6):
  - System Administrator